 - Compare this with the network latency from the client terminal, so you can determine if any slowness is due to the network or due to Citrix

-- Measure the bandwidth used on the virtual channels, the frame rate, and frame hawk metrics
+- Measure the bandwidth used on the ICA virtual channels

 - View session resource utilization such as CPU, GPU, memory, and IOPS, and so on